Updated November 21, 2024

 In Sum

-The better you adopt these quick tips to increase your retail holiday sales during December, the more you'll put them into place throughout the year.
+The better you adopt these quick tips to increase your retail holiday sales during December, the more you'll implement them throughout the year.